for the South Ward on Melksham Town Council on 6th May 2021, for a four year term.

 • Links to other web sites and • pictures

 Look at each of the maps on the right and you will see how Melksham has grown and grown through the ages.
 Whilst we may at times have concerns about infrastructure and services keeping pace and the need to plan carefully, I welcome the progress of a town made better by new arrivals irrespective of colour or creed and alongside existing residents.
 A vibrant town looking forward, and not a town looking to resist all change.
-If elected as a town councillor, I will help that happend to the best of my ability within the very limited authority and influence it gives me.
+I will help that happend to the best of my ability within the very limited authority and influence it gives me.

 The final frame looks forward to the future, indicating where the town might expand in and around Melksham Town South.